 Don’t give donors reason to distrust your organization.
 Safeguard against this by making your organization’s financials easy for the public to find.

-Nonprofits that are more transparent and share things publicly, like audited financial reporting, goals, strategies, capabilities, and metrics demonstrating progress and results, received 53 percent more in contributions compared with organizations that are less transparent, according to a new study.
+Nonprofits that are more transparent and share things publicly, like audited financial reporting, goals, strategies, capabilities, and metrics demonstrating progress and results, received 53 percent more in contributions compared with organizations that are less transparent, according to The NonProfit Times.

-“When an organization provides insight into how donations are used, I think it adds a depth and breadth to the mission that could not be gained in any other way,” says Bailey.
+“When an organization provides insight into how donations are used, it adds depth and breadth to the mission that could not be gained in any other way,” says Bailey.

-Figure One: What Areas of Nonprofits Are Donors Looking to Learn About?
+Figure 1: What Areas of Nonprofits Are Donors Interested in Learning About?